 Enter the URL of your provisioning server in the text field.
 Value: max.
-255 characters
+255 characters; Default: the Gigaset provisioning server

 Auto configuration file

 If you have received a configuration file from your provider, you download it to the phone system.